grettke/help/help.md

         :Actions: Low :Expertise: High :Frequency: High :Relationship: Low

         -   Very attractive.
-        -   Nice if you don&rsquo;t like hitting the same key twice.
+        -   Nice if you don't like hitting the same key twice.
         -   Easy to use all fingers.
             -   Finger strength is not an issue here; use any of them.
         -   Unexpected breakage very easy.
             -   `cd` in `=eshell=`.
         -   Use sparingly.
-        -   Not worth analyzing ideal combinations; just use it and see if it doesn&rsquo;t break.
+        -   Not worth analyzing ideal combinations; just use it and see if it doesn't break.
         -   Bringing over existing bindings.
 They are all for every mode so I will keep it that way.

 3.  `Hydra`